Walls have been built since ancient times, used for marking territory, protection and keeping people from leaving.

 Most walls are at some point in time knocked down, but some remain to tell the story of a time when things were different, when something changed, and to serve as a memory of a long gone past …

-Here are some famous, odd and fascinating walls of the world …
+Here are some famous walls from around the world …